treseniomia/treseniomia/README.md

 # Hey there! 👋

-I’m Mia Myca Tresenio, a Mobile Solutions Engineer specializing in crafting high-performance native and cross-platform applications.
+I’m Mia Myca Tresenio, a Mobile Engineer specializing in crafting high-performance native and cross-platform applications.

 ### About Me